-You’ll be better off with percale sheets if you run hot.
+If you run hot, you’ll be better off with percale sheets if you run hot.
 Percale weaves are perfect for those who enjoy a cooler, crisp feel in their sheets.
 A good option would be Brooklinen Classic Hardcore Sheet Bundle ($195) or West Elm 400 Thread Count Organic Cotton Percale Sheet Set ($109).

-Sateen sheets are your best bet as they have a tighter weave and a higher thread count so less air passes through while you sleep, keeping you warmer throughout the night.
+If you run cold, sateen sheets are your best bet as they have a tighter weave and a higher thread count so less air passes through while you sleep, keeping you warmer throughout the night.
 An amazing, silky smooth pick is Parachute Home Sateen Sheet Set ($149).

 Speaking of running hot or cold, you know how when you’re trying to fall asleep on a steamy night and the A/C just isn’t beating the heat and it’s the absolute worst?
 There are a few pre-bed hacks to keep you cool on a hot night.

 The recommended temperature for optimal sleep is 65 degrees.
-Martin Rawls-Meehan, CEO and cofounder of sleep tech company Reverie, says the obvious solution is air conditioning, but for those who do not have central air flow all hope is not lost.
+Martin Rawls-Meehan, CEO and co-founder of sleep tech company Reverie, says the obvious solution is air conditioning, but for those who do not have central air flow, all hope is not lost.

 “When temperature-proofing your sleep, one of the primary places to focus is your own bed,” he says.
 “The temperature your bed retains and transmits back to you can have a great impact on your body temperature and, in turn, your sleep quality.”
 This not only includes the sheets, but mattress and pillows, too.

-Adam Tishman, cofounder of sleep company Helix, noted that “certain materials—like memory foam—sleep hot, and that’s not cool for your sleep quality.”
+Adam Tishman, co-founder of sleep company Helix, noted that “certain materials—like memory foam—sleep hot, and that’s not cool for your sleep quality.”